 Since 1872, Battle Creek Academy has served as the flagship educational institution of the Seventh-day Adventist Church, educating and training young people to minister to others on behalf of Christ and to make a positive impact on those around them.
-We provide a comprehensive education for students from Kindergarten through Grade 12.
+We provide a comprehensive learning environment for students from Kindergarten through twelfth grade.